Description

 MaxDuration:

-• Looking at the maximum days under water of 771 days in the last 5 years of Symantec, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Symantec is 771 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum days below previous high is 738 days, which is greater, thus worse than the value of 199 days from the benchmark.
+• During the last 3 years, the maximum days under water is 738 days, which is greater, thus worse than the value of 87 days from the benchmark.

 AveDuration: